hashfoundry/infra/README.md

 ### Deployment Flow

 1. Changes are pushed to the repository
-2. GitHub Actions workflow deploys Argo CD and Argo CD Apps to the Kubernetes cluster
+2. Argo CD automatically detects changes and synchronizes applications
 3. Argo CD Apps defines the applications to be deployed
 4. Argo CD continuously monitors the repository for changes and automatically deploys them to the cluster